Skip to main content

 };

-The KeyPairProvider helps us to establish the state of the KeyPairContext by calling getKeyPair.
-From that point on we populated the state with either our new or old key pair and can consume it by using KeyPairContext.Consumer in other components like that:
+The P2pandaProvider helps us to establish the state of the P2pandaContext by calling getKeyPair and instantiating a Session.
+From that point on we can consume this app state by using P2pandaContext.Consumer in other components like that:

 {({ publicKey }) => {